-I’ve been monitoring the ousting of Bill Cosby since allegations of him drugging and raping women begin making headlines in 2014.
+I’ve been monitoring the ousting of Bill Cosby since allegations of him drugging and raping women began making headlines in 2014.
 I’ve refrained from speaking on the topic, but after hearing the statements Cosby’s daughters, Erinn and Ensa, released exclusively to the Breakfast Club, and reading the comments left by those who listened to this video, I decided to voice my thoughts on the subject here.

 Cries of Racism and the NBC Conspiracy Theory